Horseshoe Hammond: Facilities

 The vessel has two public floors, including the main gaming floor with a special high limit, poker, and Asian gaming areas, two feature bars, and a VIP lounge, as well as a second floor with a 3,400-capacity entertainment space and an updated Village Square Buffet.
 The vessel is adjacent to the main pavilion, with multiple food outlets, including Jack Binion’s Steakhouse, as well as a gift shop and ballroom/meeting facilities.

 "The Venue" is Horseshoe Casino’s entertainment and event space.
-The 90,000 sqft space was designed by Canadian designers Sceno Plus, who is best known for designing the Cirque du Soleil theaters in the United States as well as the Coliseum at Caesars Palace.
+The 90,000 sqft space was designed by Montreal-based theater design firm Sceno Plus, best known for designing other noteworthy entertainment venues such as the Resorts World Theatre in Las Vegas, the Colosseum at Caesars Palace, as well as several Cirque du Soleil theaters in the United States.
 Though the standard setup is 2,500 theater-style telescopic seats, the seats can be pulled back to create a full general-admission room that can be set up for more contemporary rock shows, as well as function as a banquet and tradeshow facility.
 The Venue opened with the casino on August 8, 2008, with a midnight Asian show featuring Andy Hui and William So, and held several more grand opening concerts that same weekend, including Bette Midler, Alicia Keys, Smashing Pumpkins, Mo'Nique, and James Blunt.
 More than 200 acts performed in The Venue in its first three years and additional events have included The Great Midwest Smokeout and the Chicago Circuit Championship of the World Series of Poker.

 The casino employs over 2,200 people.